IBM/ibm-cloud-sdk-common/JavaDeploy.md

 3. Instead of defining various secrets as environment variables in the Travis build settings, you will instead define these values as "Actions Secrets" (Settings->Secrets and variables->Actions within your git repo).
-Use the same names as those mentioned in the Travis instructions above: `GH_TOKEN`, `GPG_KEYNAME`, `GPG_PASSPHRASE`, `OSSRH_USERNAME`, and `OSSRH_PASSWORD`.
+Use the same names as those mentioned in the Travis instructions above: `GH_TOKEN`, `GPG_KEYNAME`, `GPG_PASSPHRASE`, `CP_USERNAME`, and `CP_PASSWORD`.
 Note that the specific names mentioned here will work in conjunction with the example `publish.yaml` workflow file mentioned above.
 If you choose to use different names for your secrets, just make sure that your workflow is adjusted accordingly.